 - Spritz some nonstick spray or rub some butter up the insides of your Crock-Pot before layering in the ingredients to prevent the foods in those areas from burning (this applies whether you preheat it or not).

-- Layer sturdy ingredients — like onions and other root vegetables — on the bottom and sides, where the hotter zones are, and place more delicate ingredients — like meat — on top, in the middle.
+- Layer sturdy ingredients—like onions and other root vegetables—on the bottom and sides, where the hotter zones are, and place more delicate ingredients—like meat—on top and in the middle.

 - Don’t pack your slow cooker more than 2/3 full.
 It could overflow or not cook everything evenly if you stuff too much in there.
 Try to keep the liquid level at least halfway up the crock though, to prevent drying or burning.